-There is growing scientific evidence that a stressful emotional or physical event can damage how the heart functions and can lead to a variety of different heart problems including having a heart attack, developing an abnormal heart rhythm pattern, or developing congestive heart failure.
-Any of these problems can result in broken heart syndrome and ultimately lead to death of the person.
+There is growing scientific evidence that stressful situations, emotional stress, and physical overload can damage how the heart functions.
+This can lead to various heart problems, including having a heart attack, developing an abnormal heart rhythm pattern, or developing congestive heart failure.
+Any of these problems can result in broken heart syndrome and ultimately lead to the person’s death.

 Stress-induced heart damage is often referred to as Takotsubo syndrome (TTS).
-The name Takosubo is derived from the Japanese word for octopus trap due to the shape of the left ventricle after the left ventricle of the heart has fully contracted.
-Takotsubo syndrome is commonly also referred to as ‘broken heart syndrome’ or ‘stress cardiomyopathy’.
+The name Takosubo is derived from the Japanese word for the octopus trap due to the shape of the left ventricle after the heart’s left ventricle has fully contracted.
+Takotsubo syndrome is commonly also referred to as broken heart syndrome or stress cardiomyopathy.

-Often there is an emotional or physical triggering event that precedes the onset of heart problems but the precise mechanism how these stressful events cause heart damage is not well understood.
+An emotional or physical triggering event often precedes the onset of heart problems, but the precise mechanism of how these stressful events cause heart damage is not well understood.

-The model that is evolving is that these stressful events damage the autonomic nervous system and result in an excessive release of adrenaline and noradrenaline which further damages the heart’s blood vessels, nervous system, and muscle.
+The effect of stress damages the autonomic nervous system and results in an excessive release of the stress hormones adrenaline and noradrenaline, which further damages the heart’s blood vessels, nervous system, and muscles.

-The surge of adrenaline and noradrenaline can lead to spasm of the heart’s arteries and capillaries, the rupture of cholesterol plaque within an artery causing a heart attack (myocardial ischemia), or can directly damage to the heart muscle leading to abnormal pumping of the heart often referred to as congestive heart failure or cardiomyopathy.
+The surge of adrenaline and noradrenaline can lead to spasms in the heart’s arteries and capillaries.
+This causes the rupture of plaque within the arteries causing a heart attack, or directly damaging the heart muscle leading to abnormal pumping of the heart, often referred to as congestive heart failure or cardiomyopathy.

-The most common symptoms of TTS are the sudden onset of chest pain, palpitations, shortness of breath, or losing consciousness and can be indistinguishable from a sudden heart attack (myocardial infarction) at the first glance.
-There can also be abnormal changes on the electrocardiogram or an increase on heart attack blood tests such as troponin.
+The most common symptoms of TTS are the sudden onset of chest pain, palpitations, shortness of breath, or losing consciousness.
+Many times this can be indistinguishable from a sudden heart attack.
+There can also be abnormal changes on the electrocardiogram or heart attack blood tests such as troponin.

 Formal diagnostic criteria have also been developed to guide physicians in recognizing TTS.